ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Licenses

-During the preview program, you can try EDM if your organization has a subscription that includes DLP, such as Office 365 Enterprise E3 or Office 365 Enterprise E5.
+**During the preview program, you can try EDM if your organization has a subscription that includes DLP**, such as Office 365 Enterprise E3 or Office 365 Enterprise E5.
 To learn more about DLP and subscriptions, see the following resources:
 - [Get the latest advanced features with Office 365](https://products.office.com/business/compare-more-office-365-for-business-plans)
 - [Data loss prevention (Messaging Policy and Compliance)](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp)

-When EDM is released, your organization must have Office 365 Enterprise E5.
+**When EDM is released, your organization must have Office 365 Enterprise E5**.
 To learn more about DLP new features, see [Microsoft 365 Roadmap (search for DLP)](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=dlp).

 ### Permissions